Find Cheap Homeowners Insurance Quotes in Your Area

 According to our research, Allstate is the best landlord insurance coverage on the market.
 Its combination of features and the availability of other policies make it a good choice for the typical privately owned rental property.
 However, choosing the right insurer for your rental property may be different depending on your situation.
 We looked at policies and coverage from various insurers to find the best option for protecting your investment.

 What is landlord insurance, and when do you need it?

 The insurance you choose as a landlord should cover any event that would impact your bottom line.
-Whether you're leasing on a yearlong basis or hosting month-to-month stays, having the right insurance helps you weather the financial burden of irresponsible tenants and accidents that cause you to lose out on rental income.
+Whether you're leasing on a yearlong basis or hosting month-to-month stays, having the right insurance helps you weather the financial burden of irresponsible tenants and accidents that could cause you to lose out on rental income.

 If you're a frequent Airbnb host, your high turnover rate may make it harder or more expensive to obtain a standard landlord policy.
-Airbnb does offer a Host Protection Insurance plan that's specifically designed to address the insurance needs of their hosts.
+Airbnb does offer a Host Protection Insurance plan designed to address the insurance needs of their hosts.

 Best insurer for most landlords: Allstate

 - A.M.
 Best Financial Strength Rating: A+ (Superior)

 - J.D.
 Power Rank: 6th of 22 in homeowners insurance